Ygor-J/Conv_Img/README.md

 Just playing around with convolution/kernels and Netpbm file formats.
 Only able to apply convolution to the Portable Pixmap Format (PPM), otherwise known by its magic number P3 or P6 for binary.
-Support only for 3x3 kernels so far.
+Support for kernel of any size. ** Sets black borders